If you saw the Mythos headlines over the weekend and filed them under “another AI safety story,” close that tab. That’s not what this is.

 Defense, at attacker speed.

-Free Glasswing-grade scan of your stack.
+Free assurance assessment of your AI-facing stack.
 First fix opened as a PR on a branch you own.
 Thirty minutes, signed receipts included.

 Start the free scan